givemepower8/Phaser3Practices/docs/COC.md

 Unlocked at TH 4.

-It should be on your top priority list to develop.
+It should be on your top priority list to develop and it's a must have for queen charge.

 2 housing space, attack speed 1s, move speed: 24, range: 1 tile